By: Jenna Bishop on November 24th, 2024

 10 urgent tasks for your HR Action List

 There are some urgent tasks to complete in the coming weeks, especially if your team will be out of office during the holidays.
-Those tasks include:
+Consider taking the following actions::

 - Encourage employees to review their HRIS information